The Library’s Mission

 Collection Maintenance

 Library collections should be fresh, exciting, and attractive.
 A systematic removal of materials no longer useful to the library is essential.
 Collection analysis is the continuous examination and thorough analysis of library materials for the purpose of maintaining and strengthening the collections.
-Discarding of these materials requires judgements as important as those used in original selections.
+Discarding these materials requires judgements as important as those used in original selections.
 With the exceptions of the Local History collection, Special Collections, and the Coolidge Museum collection, the Library does not serve an archival function.
-Materials which are no longer appropriate for the collection because of out-dated or incorrect content, poor condition, irrelevancy to the needs and interests of the community, or lack of use will be identified by appropriate staff members and discarded from the collection according to current, accepted professional practices.
+Materials which are no longer appropriate for the collection because of outdated or incorrect content, poor condition, irrelevancy to the needs and interests of the community, or lack of use will be identified by appropriate staff members and discarded from the collection according to current, accepted professional practices.

 Materials discarded because of loss, vandalism, poor condition, or outdated content will be considered for replacement.